-Solution: Features like order splitting and intelligent order routing can ensure that orders are fulfilled from the nearest location.
+Solution: Features like order splitting and intelligent order orchestration can ensure that orders are fulfilled from the nearest location.
 This will minimize shipping costs and get orders to customers faster.

-If you’d like to learn more about Kibo’s Order Management System and its advanced order routing capabilities, schedule a demo.
+If you’d like to learn more about Kibo’s Order Management System and its advanced order orchestration capabilities, schedule a demo.

 Evaluate the Top OMS Vendors in the Market with The Forrester Wave: Order Management Systems, Q2 2023 Report